Britton Chance Jr.: Chance & Company

 However, he was mostly self-taught in naval architecture.
-In 1962, he opened Chance & Company in Oyster Bay, Long Island, above a Goodyear Tire Store.
+In 1962, he opened Chance & Company in Oyster Bay, Long Island, above a Goodyear Tire Store, later moved to the third floor of his renovated whaling captain's house.
 His naval architectural firm designed craft in a wide range of sizes, from racing shells to America's Cup competitors.
 He also designed rowing skulls and 5.5-meter class sailboats that raced in the Olympics.
 Most of his yachts were built at the shipyard in Mamaronek, New York.

 In 1962, he received his first commissioned design for a 5.5-meter sailboat.
 Next, he designed a 40-foot trimaran that had a hydraulically activated roller-furling/reefing gear, a rotating mast, and hulls made of epoxy resins, using unidirectional materials that were very advanced for that time.
 In 1964, the New York Yacht Club selected Chance to receive funds, organization, and testing through a new program "to ease the burden especially of young and promising designers".

 By the late 1970s, he was also president of Chance Marine of Wilmette, Illinois.
-By 1985, he relocated Chance & Company to Essex, Connecticut.
+In 1979 he relocated Chance & Company to Essex, Connecticut.